halostatue/chezmoi/assets/chezmoi.io/docs/reference/templates/functions/findOneExecutable.md

 `findOneExecutable` is provided as an alternative to [`lookPath`](lookPath.md) so that you can interrogate the system PATH as it would be configured after `chezmoi apply`.
-Like `lookPath`, `findOneExecutable` is not hermetic: its return value depends on the state of the filesystem at the moment the template is executed.
+Like `lookPath`, `findOneExecutable` is not hermetic: its return value depends on the state of the file system at the moment the template is executed.
 Exercise caution when using it in your templates.

 The return value of the first successful call to `findOneExecutable` is cached,